giannismilas/Jmatrix/README.md

     - Product grid with search
     - Admin product controls
     - Add-to-cart button
+    - Discount codes section:
+        - Shows all currently active discount codes with percentage and expiration
+        - Admin-only modal to create codes (code, percent, optional expiration)
+        - Admin can delete codes from the list
     - Reviews section in the product details modal:
         - Shows average rating and review count
         - Displays list of reviews with username and stars